Lyarc79/Etch-a-Sketch/README.md

+# Etch-a-Sketch
-# Etch-a-Sketch project from TOP
+This is a project from The Odin Project